topbox-rci/okta-oidc-js/packages/jwt-verifier/README.md

 [![npm version](https://img.shields.io/npm/v/@okta/jwt-verifier.svg?style=flat-square)](https://www.npmjs.com/package/@okta/jwt-verifier)
 [![build status](https://img.shields.io/travis/okta/okta-oidc-js/master.svg?style=flat-square)](https://travis-ci.org/okta/okta-oidc-js)

+This library verifies Okta access and ID tokens by fetching the public keys from the JWKS endpoint of the authorization server.

+> This library is for Node.js applications and will not compile into a front-end application.
+If you need to work with tokens in front-end applications, please see [okta-auth-js](https://github.com/okta/okta-auth-js).

+Using Express?
+Our [Express Resource Server Example](https://github.com/okta/samples-nodejs-express-4/tree/master/resource-server) will show you how to use this library in your Express application.

+## Access Tokens

-This library verifies Okta access tokens (issued by [Okta Custom Authorization servers](https://developer.okta.com/docs/concepts/auth-servers/) and ID tokens by fetching the public keys from the JWKS endpoint of the authorization server.
+This library verifies Okta access tokens (issued by [Okta Custom Authorization servers](https://developer.okta.com/docs/concepts/auth-servers/#custom-authorization-server)) by fetching the public keys from the JWKS endpoint of the authorization server.
 If the access token is valid it will be converted to a JSON object and returned to your code.

-You can learn about [access tokens](https://developer.okta.com/docs/reference/api/oidc/#access-token) and [id tokens](https://developer.okta.com/docs/reference/api/oidc/#id-token) in our [OIDC and OAuth 2.0 API Referece](https://developer.okta.com/docs/reference/api/oidc/).
+You can learn about [access tokens](https://developer.okta.com/docs/reference/api/oidc/#access-token), [scopes](https://developer.okta.com/docs/reference/api/oidc/#scopes) and [claims](https://developer.okta.com/docs/reference/api/oidc/#claims) in our [OIDC and OAuth 2.0 API Referece](https://developer.okta.com/docs/reference/api/oidc/).

-> Okta Custom Authorization Servers require the API Access Management license.
+> Okta Custom Authorization Servers require the [API Access Management](https://developer.okta.com/docs/concepts/api-access-management/) license.
 If you are using Okta Org Authorization Servers (which don’t require API Access Management) you can manually validate against the /introspect endpoint ( https://developer.okta.com/docs/reference/api/oidc/#introspect ).

 For any access token to be valid, the following are asserted:
 * Signature is valid (the token was signed by a private key which has a corresponding public key in the JWKS response from the authorization server).